Skip to main content

 Cultural Significance:

-Coastal cuisine reflects centuries of Portuguese colonization and maritime trade connections with Indonesia and beyond.
+Coastal cooking carries the mark of centuries of Portuguese rule and sea trade with Indonesia and farther afield.

 Signature Dishes: